JackRichard889/JackRichard889/README.md

 - ☕ Java
 - 🐍 Python
 - ⏩ Swift
-- ❔ Kotlin
+- ⭐ Kotlin (my favorite by far)
 - And a few more!

 #### I have some work experience, like...

-- Teaching 7-10 year olds the basics of programming through games. (✨ my favorite so far)
+- Teaching 7-10 year olds the basics of programming through games.
+- Mentoring a middle school STEM club.
 - Designing websites for family and friends.
-- Developing mobile apps for online clients.
+- Freelance developing mobile apps for online clients.

 ##### Fun fact: I have two turtles. 🐢🐢